millerized/smart-truncate/README.md

 &emsp;Optional.
 The character[s] indicating omission.
 Default is an ellipsis "…".

 #### Return value
->A new string truncated with an ellipsis.
+>A new string truncated with an ellipsis or custom mark.

 ## Usage
 ```js